Moving to Russia

 - Purchase the complete Expat Arrivals Russia Guide (PDF)

 Many expats think of moving to Russia as embarking on a mysterious and potentially dangerous adventure.
-But in truth, many foreigners seem to have little notion of what the present-day Russian Federation is really like.
+But in truth, some foreigners seem to have little notion of what the present-day Russian Federation is really like.
 The oppressive Soviet state was dissolved in 1991 and, although modern Russia is still very much overshadowed by its turbulent past, it has emerged as a proud country prepared to assert its place as a global superpower.

 Most expats relocate to Russia for a senior or managerial position, and to take advantage of the attractive accompanying salary packages.
 Others come to teach English, or to expose themselves to a rich, interesting and complex culture.